tempusdominus/core/README.md

 This new version has been completely rewritten in ES6 and uses Babel to transpile the code down.

+The code base here is in need of clean up.
+I have lots of leftovers from the previous project and I'm playing around with grunt and the build process to find what works best.

 # Issues
 The issue tracker is solely for bug reports.
 Please ask your questions on Stack Overflow.